 Mail-in: Complete and sign the registration form.
 Include VISA, MasterCard or Discover credit card information or make checks payable to “Newington Parks & Recreation.”
 Mail to Newington Parks & Recreation, 131 Cedar Street, Newington, CT 06111.

 Walk-in: Register in our office, which is located in the Mortensen Community Center at Town Hall, 131 Cedar Street, Newington, CT.
 Walk-in office hours are: Monday – Friday, 8:30 a.m. – 4:30 p.m. *Drop slot may be available after hours.

-The police department can fingerprint town residents as well as people who work in town.
-This service is available Tuesdays and Thursdays from 10 a.m. to 2 p.m. for a $25 fee.
-There are various applications that require fingerprinting so please call 860-665-7331 to inquire about specific applications.
+The Police Department can fingerprint Town residents as well as people who work in Town.
+This service is available by appointment only on Tuesdays and Thursdays from 10:00 a.m. to 1:30 p.m.
+Appointments can be made online BY APPLICANTS ONLY.

 Vendor permits can be obtained from the Records Department Monday through Friday from 8:30 a.m. to 4:30 p.m.
 There is a $100 fee for the permit.

 Tag sale permits can be obtained from the Records Department Monday through Friday from 8:30 a.m. to 4:30 p.m.
 There is no fee for this permit.
 Tag sale forms are also available online.

 To apply for a Police Officer's position, please go to PoliceApp.com to obtain all the information that you need regarding deadlines and necessary tests to complete before applying.